rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 The output is what we expect.
 Both threads start together, and their execution interleaves.
 After about 0.5 seconds, the user is found, and after about 1 second, the repositories are found.
 So far, so good.

 What if the `findUser` method throws an exception?
 The network may have a glitch, or the GitHub API is down.
-Let's simulate it by throwing an exception in the `findUser` method.
-Here is the code:
+Let's simulate it by throwing an exception in the `findUser` method:

 ```java
 @Override